 Petroleum Engineering is part of the Engineering field of study.
 Petroleum Engineering is ranked 150th in popularity out of a total of 384 college majors analyzed by College Factual.
 It is an uncommon major with only 2,124 graduations per year.

 Men make up 82% of the student body while 18% of Petroleum Engineering students are women.
 Petroleum Engineering is studied the most in the Southwest region of the US.

 Keep scrolling to explore the most popular colleges and universities for Petroleum Engineering majors.
 Here's how we came up with the ranking.

 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

-Louisiana State University and Agricultural & Mechanical College is a great choice for students pursuing a Petroleum Engineering degree.
-This school is one of the largest schools in Louisiana.
+University of Houston is a good choice for students pursuing a Petroleum Engineering degree.
+University of Houston is one of the largest schools in Texas.

 West Virginia University is among your best bets if you're planning on studying Petroleum Engineering.
 Positioned in Morgantown, West Virginia, this university is right for individuals who thrive in an urban setting.

 West Virginia University does not require first-year students to live on-campus.
 Because of a dedication to high educational standards and an annual price of $17,260, West Virginia University is a good bang for your buck.
 View a few school videos for more information on what student life is like.